 Hygiene is keeping clean.
 Animals, including humans, need good hygiene to stay healthy.
 It is also important to prevent infections and illness.

 heartbeat

-A heartbeat is the heart pumping blood around the body.
+A heartbeat is the heart humans, have the basic pumping blood around the body.
 Heart rates can increase and decrease if animals, including humans, are being active or sleeping.